Table Of Content

 If you run an Indian e-commerce store, you know this script too well.
 But what is surprising is when it happens.
 Data shows the peak hour for cart abandonment in India isn’t during the busy work day, but around 11:00 PM, when millions of Indians are scrolling before sleep.

 This guide decodes the psychology behind this phenomenon and offers a recovery playbook for D2C founders.
+For a broader look at e-commerce payment infrastructure, review this: RBI Report on Digital Payment Trends.

 The Disconnect: It’s Not Demand, It’s Entertainment

-1. The “Netflix” Effect Why 11 PM?
+Why 11 PM?
 It ties back to India’s digital routines.
 Urban Indians finish work, dinner, and family time, then finally get “me time” on their phones.
 Scrolling e-commerce apps becomes entertainment—like Netflix or Instagram—but without strong purchase intent.

-2. The Cart as a Wishlist Indian shoppers often use the cart as a temporary “save for later” button to compare prices across Amazon, Flipkart, and local stores.
+Indian shoppers often use the cart as a temporary “save for later” button to compare prices across Amazon, Flipkart, and local stores.
 They are creating artificial demand signals without real transactional intent.

-3. Technical Friction (The UPI Lag) Payment hesitancy is higher at night.
+Payment hesitancy is higher at night.
 Banking servers often undergo maintenance between 11:30 PM and 1:00 AM, leading to UPI failures.
 A failed transaction at midnight is rarely retried immediately; the user simply goes to sleep.

 Metro vs. Bharat: A Tale of Two Carts